+- 6. To re-elect the Director, Mr Xu Xian Lei, who is retiring under Article 114 of the Company's Constitution, and who, being eligible, offers himself for re-election.
-6. To approve the amount of S\$170,000 proposed as Directors' fees for the financial year ended 31 December 2017 (2016: S\$142,500).

-7. To re-appoint Messrs Nexia TS Public Accounting Corporation as the Company's Auditor and to authorise the Directors to fix their remuneration.

-8. To transact any other ordinary business that may be properly transacted at an annual general meeting.
+[See Explanatory Note 4] - 7.
+To approve the amount of S\$180,000 proposed as Directors' fees for the financial year ended 31 December 2018 (2017: S\$170,000).
+(Resolution 7) - 8.
+To re-appoint Messrs Nexia TS Public Accounting Corporation as the Company's Auditor (Resolution 8) and to authorise the Directors to fix their remuneration. - 9.
+To transact any other ordinary business that may be properly transacted at an annual general meeting.